-The soldier Nick Garcos returns back home from the war very happy with gifts for his parents Yanko and Parthena Garcos and money in his pocket to open a business and get married with his girlfriend Polly Faber.
-Out of blue, Nick realizes that his father lost both legs and Yanko, who was a truck driver, tells that he was cheated by the dealer Mike Figlia in the San Francisco's market when he delivered a truckload of tomatoes and was not paid.
-He believes that his accident was provoked by Figlia's gangsters.
-He also tells that he sold the truck to a driver named Ed Kinney that has not paid him.
-Nick meets Ed and tells that he will bring the truck back, but Ed proposes a deal with apples, where they may earn a great amount.
+The soldier Nick Garcos returns back home from the war very happy, with gifts for his parents Yanko and Parthena Garcos and money in his pocket to open a business and marry his girlfriend Polly Faber.
+Out of the blue, Nick realizes that his father has lost both legs.
+Yanko, who was a truck driver, says that he was cheated by a dealer, Mike Figlia, in a San Francisco market when he delivered a truckload of tomatoes but was not paid.
+He believes that his accident was caused by Figlia's gangsters.
+Yanko also says that he then sold the truck to a driver named Ed Kinney who has not paid him.
+Nick meets Ed and says that he will take back the truck, but Ed proposes a deal with apples, where they may earn a great amount of money.
 Nick invests his savings in another truck and buys apples from a Polish farmer.
-They need to drive directly to the market in San Francisco without sleeping to keep the fruits fresh, but Ed's truck has problem on its axle and Nick arrives first.
-Mike Figlia hires the ...Written by
+They need to drive directly to the market in San Francisco without sleeping to keep the fruit fresh; but Ed's truck has problem with its axle, and Nick arrives first.
+Mike Figlia hires ...Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 20 of 32 people found this review helpful.